leewtai/leewtai.github.io/courses/stat_computing/lectures/learning_r_debug.md

 Exercise:
 - What should happen if we re-calculate `s2 <- calc_se(data2)` right before `test_stat` is define?
 What would be printed?

+#### Quick note on debugging and naming
+In general, it's not a bad practice to add `print()` statements at different parts of your code to make sure
+- the class of the variable is what you expect (e.g. character vs numeric vs boolean when subsetting)
+- the size of the data is what you expect (often people get 0 data when they expect lots of data)
+- the value of the data (sometimes it's `NA` without you realizing it)

+Notice that this potential confusion could be avoided if we named our variables better as well.
+Better naming can really decrease the number of bugs in your code!

 {% include lib/mathjax.html %}